top of page

 Woman cuddling puppy

-"I can't believe you ate an elementary school!"
+"I can't believe you ate an entire elementary school!"

 Yes, you can train your puppy to go potty outside, but it's a process, and doesn't happen overnight.
 Of course you can work through your new puppy's impulse control issues, but in the meantime, he's chewing through all of your laptop cords.
 Sure, you can try to go through your house and find anything your puppy may destroy, but you'll miss something.